h2020-sbd4nano/sbd-data-nanoinformatix/README.md

 # sbd-data-nanoinformatix

 Import module for NanoInformaTIX tools.
+The NanoInformaTIX platform was funded by the European Union’s Horizon 2020 research and innovation programme under grant agreement No 814426.

 # Data sources: